 Japan is super famous for its goblins, ghosts and superstitions.
 Believe it or not, public ghost story tellers and ghost games were all the rage on the streets of Edo Tokyo in the 1800s.
 And this fame continues in the Japanese horror film and manga comic book traditions with a vengance!

 This essay begins with a long account about the long-nosed creature known as a tengu or mountain goblin, which inhabit forested mountains in Japan.
 They are mostly of a Shinto origin but some arise in certain Buddhist sects (in ancient times!).
+One is said to have trained the young Yoshitsune, who went on to found the Kamakura shogunate!
 And goblins are just the beginning.

 The essay then continues with ghostly beliefs related to the end of Obon or the Festival of the Dead (after August 16 in most of Japan, marking the end of summer.
 Many Japanese people stop swimming after Obon out of superstition and fear.
 This is because the Japanese believe that the ghosts of unhappy ancestors remained caught in the water worlds.
 In fact, Japan is alive with stories of ghosts (and scary paintings of ghosts).